 Arthur Kroeger College

 The BPAPM program is located in the Arthur Kroeger College of Public Affairs, which provides an academic home for our students who come from across Canada and abroad.
-The university college is ancient in conception, characteristic of universities such as Oxford and Cambridge, and following this model our students belong to a select scholarly community.
 They have exclusive and direct access to academic advising, dedicated student meeting space and an electronic resource centre.

 Carleton’s Capital Advantage